Wiredcraft/devops-ansible/packages/mysql/v0.2/docs/tasks.md

         type: string
         description: Name of the user to create
         required: true
+      pass:
+        type: string
+        description: Password to use for the MySQL user.
+If none supplied a random one will be created
+        required: false
       db:
         type: string
-        description: Name of the database to create
+        description: Name of the database to be granted access to.
+If the database doesn't exist it will be created.
-        required: true
+        required: false
 ---